akamel001/koob/README.md

-book_pred
+Koob
 =========

-A prediction on how successful a book is going to be.
+A project to predict a books success based off its content and authorship.